seanbradley/Concert_Talent/README.md

     sudo killall nginx

 If you attempt to run the development server, and the page hangs, double check your AWS security group settings to be sure port 80 (HTTP) is open.

+Running the app in the manner described above is not like running the app on your local machine via the development server.
+But: you can _reboot_ or _stop_ your AWS instance via the AWS Management Console.
+You'll likely have to reboot to see changes you make to the app.
+DO NOT accidentally terminate the instance.
+It's adviseable that you take a "snapshot" of the app on an attached EBS storage instance prior to stopping or rebooting.

 ------------------------------------------------------------------------